Best Credit Cards for Bad Credit in 2025

 8. Which Credit Cards Build Credit Fast?

 Your credit profile is reflected in the credit scores the three major credit bureaus (Experian, Equifax, and TransUnion) assign to you.
-The major ways you build your credit scores is by paying your bills on time and keeping your debt balances low.
+The major ways you build your credit scores are by paying your bills on time and keeping your debt balances low.
 Naturally, your creditworthy behavior won’t improve your credit if a major credit bureau doesn’t know about it.

 Credit Bureau Logos

 Therefore, you want to choose credit cards that report your payments to all three of the credit bureaus.
 This is normal practice — most credit cards report activity to the three bureaus.
-On the other hand, prepaid and debit cards do not send information to the credit bureaus, so don’t expect them to help boost your credit.

 Credit card companies send your activity information to credit bureaus monthly, and it usually takes several months for your creditworthy behavior to be reflected in a higher score.
 In other words, paying your bills on time and keeping debt levels low will take time to help your credit score.